MelekElloumi/Crous-Accomodation-Notifier/README.md

    ```

 - Now let it run and keep your phone next to you so you don't miss the emails notifications.

+- The script will refresh the page every 1-3 minutes.

 - Make sure you're ready for reservation by scanning your documents (ID, university inscription, internship convention, Visale...)